Streaming Video

 Dr. Roger Woolger, author of "Other Lives, Other Selves" discusses past-life therapy and describes some of his own personal journey, 4/28/99.
 (Dr. Woolger appears in the documentary, but this portion of his interview was not used.)

 Capt.
-Robert Snow, commander of the homicide branch of the Indianapolis police department, describes his efforts to try to disprove the facts that emerged in a hypnotic past-life regression he originally underwent as a dare--and how he ended up proving 26 of 28 points using police investigation methods.
+Robert Snow, now-retired commander of the homicide branch of the Indianapolis police department, describes his efforts to try to disprove the facts that emerged in a hypnotic past-life regression he originally underwent as a dare--and how he ended up proving 26 of 28 points using police investigation methods.
 (See also Capt.
 Snow's book, "Looking for Carroll Beckwith," in the Recommended Books section.)
 This is one of the strongest reincarnation cases I came across in my five years of research on the project.
 I wasn't able to include it in the show because I couldn't obtain travel funds for the interview, but more importantly because no-one who held copyright for the images painted by James Carroll Beckwith, the former personality, would even answer my inquiries once they knew what I wanted permission for.
-(Audio interview) Click here for dialup connection version.
-Real Media format
+(Audio interview, mp3 format) This interview was conducted over the phone during the period when I was working on my documentary, between 1998 and 2003, before Capt.
+Snow was publicly known.
+I obtained his name from the late Linda Adler, then president of the former IARRT, who is featured in "In Another Life."
+This is probably one of his first public interviews about this topic.
+See also a more recent radio interview I did with Capt.
+Snow on my show, "Metaphysical Explorations."

 Music opening this page: "Over and Over Again," by the Richie Furay Band, album "I've Got a Reason"